haarish04/Rate-Limiter/README.md

 Rate limiters are a key part of building an API or large scale distributed system, they help when we wish to throttle traffic based on the user.
 They allow you to ensure that one or more bad actors can’t accidentally or deliberately overload the service.

+To help with visualizing rate limiting have a look at this [blog](https://smudge.ai/blog/ratelimit-algorithms)

 ## Docs

 The Design.txt file contains insights into the building of this project